 Appears In:

-Percentage of women ages 18-49 who reported misusing prescription psychotherapeutics (pain relievers, tranquilizers, stimulants or sedatives) or using cocaine (including crack), heroin, hallucinogens, inhalants or methamphetamines in the past year
+Percentage of women ages 18-49 who reported misusing prescription psychotherapeutics (pain relievers, tranquilizers, stimulants or sedatives) or using cocaine (including crack), heroin, hallucinogens, inhalants or methamphetamine in the past year

-Definition: Percentage of women ages 18-49 who reported misusing prescription psychotherapeutics (pain relievers, tranquilizers, stimulants or sedatives) or using cocaine (including crack), heroin, hallucinogens, inhalants or methamphetamines in the past year
+Definition: Percentage of women ages 18-49 who reported misusing prescription psychotherapeutics (pain relievers, tranquilizers, stimulants or sedatives) or using cocaine (including crack), heroin, hallucinogens, inhalants or methamphetamine in the past year

 Suggested Citation: America's Health Rankings analysis of SAMHSA, Center for Behavioral Health Statistics and Quality, National Survey on Drug Use and Health, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-The use of illicit drugs, including prescription drugs without a doctor's guidance, can be dangerous and have lasting consequences.
-The negative effects of drug misuse vary by drug and include heart attack, stroke, psychosis and death.
-Substance abuse can also lead to addiction, which often requires medical or therapeutic management.
-Drug use during pregnancy may increase the risk of negative birth outcomes such as preterm labor, miscarriage and stillbirth.
+The use of illicit drugs, including the use of prescription drugs without a doctor's guidance, can be dangerous and have lasting consequences.
+The adverse effects of drug misuse vary by drug and can include heart attack, stroke, psychosis and death.
+Substance abuse can also lead to addiction, which often requires medical or therapeutic intervention.
+Drug use during pregnancy increases the risk of negative birth outcomes such as preterm labor, miscarriage and stillbirth.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the prevalence of illicit drug use is higher among:

 Illicit drug use can be prevented and treated.
 The National Institute on Drug Abuse has screening tools and prevention strategies that health care professionals can use for substance abuse prevention.
-In 2018, the National Institute of Health received funding from Congress for the HEAL (Helping to End Addiction Long-term) Initiative, which supports the development of non-addictive pain management methods, drug abuse prevention strategies and treatments for opioid misuse and addiction.
+In 2018, the National Institutes of Health received funding from Congress for the Helping to End Addiction Long-term (HEAL) Initiative, which supports the development of drug abuse prevention strategies, non-addictive pain management methods and treatments for opioid misuse and addiction.

 When prevention is no longer an option, there are evidence-based treatment programs.
-The Treatment Locator by SAMHSA can help individuals find state-licensed providers that specialize in substance use disorders.
+SAMHSA’s treatment locator can help individuals find state-licensed providers that specialize in substance use disorders.
 SAMHSA also collects resources on evidence-based practices for treatment facilities and medical practitioners providing substance abuse treatment and recovery.

 Healthy People 2030 objectives related to illicit drug use include: